 The symptoms of an inguinal hernia which parents should look out for are –

 In rare cases, babies are born with a weakness or an opening around the belly button.
 The surrounding tissue can protrude through this opening and cause a hernia.
 This hernia can prove to be dangerous for newborn babies.
 One thing to note here is that this type of hernia rarely causes any strangulation.

 This kind of hernia causes no discomfort.
-Generally, the doctor can just push it back into its original place or these retract on its own and closes it up by the age of 2.
-If your child is above two years, and the hernia continues to grow in size then you should take him to the pediatrician.
+Generally, the doctor can just push it back into its original place or these retract on their own and close it up by the age of 2.
+If your child is above two years, and the hernia continues to grow in size then you must consult a paediatrician.

 Which children are at a higher risk of developing a hernia?